jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 JavaScript (npm)
 As of July 31, 2021, 459,576 (2\.2%) project versions
 housed in npm contain at least one known security vulnerability.
-Of the issues identified:250,002 (1\.2%) had a CVSS of 9 or higher350,737 (1\.6%) had a CVSS of 7 or higher450,734 (2\.1%) had a CVSS of 5 or higher
+Of the issues identified:

+⊲250,002 (1\.2%) had a CVSS of 9 or higher

+⊲350,737 (1\.6%) had a CVSS of 7 or higher

+⊲450,734 (2\.1%) had a CVSS of 5 or higher
 Notably, however, of the nearly 1\.9 million JavaScript top level projects available, only 2% of those are being used with any regularity.
 Python (pypi)
 As of July 31, 2021, 147,994 (0\.5%) package versions
 housed in the PyPI repository contained at least one known security vulnerability.
-Of the issues identified:81,731 (.4%) had a CVSS of 9 or higher111,970 (.4%) had a CVSS of 7 or higher143,902 (.5%) had a CVSS of 5 or higher
+Of the issues identified:

+⊲81,731 (.4%) had a CVSS of 9 or higher

+⊲111,970 (.4%) had a CVSS of 7 or higher

+⊲143,902 (.5%) had a CVSS of 5 or higher
 .NET (Nuget)
 As of July 31, 2021, 112,031 (2%) of package
 versions housed in the NuGet Gallery contained at least one known security vulnerability.
-Of the issues identified:27,288 (.5%) had a CVSS of 9 or higher99,096 (1\.7%) had a CVSS of 7 or higher110,764 (1\.9%) had a CVSS of 5 or higher
+Of the issues identified:

+⊲27,288 (.5%) had a CVSS of 9 or higher

+⊲99,096 (1\.7%) had a CVSS of 7 or higher

+⊲110,764 (1\.9%) had a CVSS of 5 or higher
 Software Supply Chain
 Attacks Increase 650%
-Members of the worlds open source community are facing a novel and rapidly expanding threat that has nothing to do with passive adversaries exploiting known vulnerabilities in the wild and everything to do with aggressive attackers implant\- ing malware directly into open source projects to infiltrate the commercial supply chain.
+Members of the world’s open source community are facing a novel and rapidly expanding threat that has nothing to do with passive adversaries exploiting known vulnerabilities in the wild — and everything to do with aggressive attackers implant\- ing malware directly into open source projects to infiltrate the commercial supply chain.
-Legacy software supply chain exploits," such as the now infamous 2017 Struts incident at Equifax, prey on publicly disclosed open source vulnera\- bilities that are left unpatched in the wild.
-Next\- generation software supply chain attacks are far more sinister, however, because bad actors are no longer waiting for public vulnerability disclosures to pursue an exploit.
+Legacy software supply chain “exploits," such as the now infamous 2017 Struts incident at Equifax, prey on publicly disclosed open source vulnera\- bilities that are left unpatched in the wild.
+Next\- generation software supply chain “attacks” are far more sinister, however, because bad actors are no longer waiting for public vulnerability disclosures to pursue an exploit.
 Instead, they are taking the